 Patent Costs: The Company incurs certain legal and related costs in connection with patent applications.
 The Company capitalizes such costs to be amortized over the expected life of the patent to the extent that an economic benefit is anticipated from the resulting patent or alternative future use is available to the Company.
 The Company also capitalizes legal costs incurred in the defense of the Company's patents when it is believed that the future economic benefit of the patent will be maintained or increased and a successful defense is probable.
 Capitalized patent defense costs are amortized over the remaining expected life of the related patent.
-The Company's assessment of future economic benefit or a successful defense of its patents involves considerable management judgment, and a different conclusion or outcome of litigation could result in a material impairment charge up to the carrying value of these assets.
+The Company's assessment of future economic benefit or a successful defense of its patents involves considerable management judgment, and an unfavorable outcome of litigation could result in a material impairment charge up to the carrying value of these assets.

 Segments and Related Information: The Company operates primarily in one principal segment, infant and toddler products.
 These products consist of infant and toddler bedding, bibs, soft bath products, disposable products and accessories.
-Net sales of bedding, blankets and accessories and net sales of bibs, bath and disposable products for 2013 and 2012 are as follows (in thousands):
+Net sales of bedding, blankets and accessories and net sales of bibs, bath and disposable products for 2014 and 2013 are as follows (in thousands):

-2013 2012 Bedding, blankets and accessories \$ 55,677 \$ 63,832 Bibs, bath and disposable products 22,739 21,474 Total net sales \$ 78,416 \$ 85,306
+2014 2013 Bedding, blankets and accessories \$ 58,332 \$ 55,677 Bibs, bath and disposable products 22,962 22,739 Total net sales \$ 81,294 \$ 78,416

 Inventory Valuation: The preparation of the Company's financial statements requires careful determination of the appropriate dollar amount of the Company's inventory balances.
-Such amount is presented as a current asset in the accompanying consolidated balance sheets and is a direct determinant of cost of goods sold in the accompanying consolidated statements of income and, therefore, has a significant impact on the amount of net income in the reported accounting periods.
+Such amount is presented as a current asset in the accompanying consolidated balance sheets and is a direct determinant of cost of products sold in the accompanying consolidated statements of income and, therefore, has a significant impact on the amount of net income in the reported accounting periods.
 The basis of accounting for inventories is cost, which includes the direct supplier acquisition cost, duties, taxes and freight, and the indirect costs to design, develop, source and store the product until it is sold.
 Once cost has been determined, the Company's inventory is then stated at the lower of cost or market, with cost determined using the first-in, first-out ("FIFO") method, which assumes that inventory quantities are sold in the order in which they are acquired.